edgelesssys/marblerun/docs/docs/workflows/define-manifest.md

 * `Disabled`: In single instance mode, the Coordinator won't persist state.
 This can be useful for ephemeral deployments.
 For distributed Coordinator mode, this setting is the same as `UniqueKey`.

 See the section on [seal key types](../architecture/security.md#seal-key) for more information.

+`UpdateThreshold` specifies the number of acknowledgments required for a [multi-party manifest update](./update-manifest.md#full-update).
+If not set, all users with roles that have the `UpdateManifest` action need to acknowledge the update.

 `FeatureGates` allows you to opt-in to additional features that may be useful for certain use cases.
 The following features are available: